 Procedures to remove the bumps

-Doctors apply or prescribe trichloroacetic acid, podophyllotoxin (in adults), tretinoin, tazarotene, or cantharidin to the bumps.
-These creams are applied for weeks or months.
+Doctors apply or prescribe trichloroacetic acid, podophyllotoxin (podofilox) in adults, tretinoin, tazarotene, or cantharidin for the bumps.
+These medications are applied for weeks or months.

 The bumps also can be treated by freezing (cryotherapy), burning with a laser or electric current, or removing their core with a needle or sharp scraping instrument (curette).